swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 extension Array: ContiguousStorage<Self.Element> {
   // note: this could borrow a temporary copy of the `Array`'s storage var storage: Span<Element> { get }
-  // TODO: probably _read, so it can yield a ContigArray if needed }
+}
 extension ArraySlice: ContiguousStorage<Self.Element> {
   // note: this could borrow a temporary copy of the `ArraySlice`'s storage